Skip to main content

 Current Status: Sustain

-VRC ensures that all members have access to adequate continuing professional development courses on current regulations and the I&D systems and processes.
+The VRC also ensures that members have access to continuing professional development activities covering current regulations, ethical requirements, and the operation of the I&D system.

 Current Status: Sustain

-In accordance with the Annual Accounts Title 9 of the Netherlands Civil Code (NCC) of 2016 (as amended), the Dutch Accounting Standards Board is responsible for setting applicable private sector accounting standards in the Netherlands.
-Per the IFRS Foundation, EU-endorsed IFRS are required for the preparation of separate and consolidated financial statements of listed companies and as well as large private limited companies that are deemed to have public accountability.
+In accordance with Book 2, Title 9 of the Dutch Civil Code, the Dutch Accounting Standards Board is responsible for setting applicable private sector accounting standards in the Netherlands.
+In line with the EU IAS Regulation, International Financial Reporting Standards (IFRS Accounting Standards) as adopted by the European Union are required for the consolidated financial statements of listed companies and other publicly accountable entities within scope.

 Current Status: Sustain